eosphere/eos-voter/deployment.md

 ### Set up the server

 Create an EC2 instance.
 I used a nano.
 The server doesn't do a lot of work so can be pretty small.
-Use Ubunto 16.04 as the operating system.
+Use Ubuntu 18.04 as the operating system.

 Log into the instance